 The name of the game is to match the flying skills during training to the type of employer you are aiming to approach once you have your commercial license.
 By planning out a path of specialized flying during your training it is easier to present yourself as a pilot that is perfect for that position.

 If you wish to fly tours around Hawaii, go and learn to fly from an Instructor in Hawaii.
-If you plan on herding cattle in Texas, go and learn off an instructor who is also a Rancher.
+If you plan on herding cattle in Texas, go and learn from an instructor who is also a Rancher.

 Not all the best training is done in a flight school, in fact, some of the worst training can be done in flight school, especially if the instructor is there just to build time to get their own rear end into an airline seat.
-Finding an instructor that will give you the best training to help you get your ultimate job will require some time and effort, especially to find one that trains outside of a flight school, but it will be worth it.
+Finding an instructor that will give you the best training to help you get your ultimate job will require some time and effort, especially finding one that trains outside of a flight school, but it will be worth it.

 Many pilots learn to fly under Part 61 outside of a flight school.
 There are some great instructors and finding one that suits you will be the best investment you can make when it comes to starting your journey into the cockpit.